-- Do take a premarital course.
+Do take a premarital course.
 We accept driver’s ed and hours of supervised practice as part of the responsibility of operating an automobile.
 Marriage has more curves than any road you’ll ever drive.
 A premarital course will cover topics you may not have discussed yet, such as children, in-laws, finances, and intimacy.
-You may not get all your questions answered, but you’ll get the conversation started.
+You may not get all your questions answered, but you’ll start the conversation.
 Check out our Preparing for Marriage Online Course.

-- Do talk about expectations for your marriage.
+Do talk about expectations for your marriage.
 A giant pothole for couples is unmet expectations.
-These are often unmet because they are never discussed.
+These are often unmet because couples never discuss them.
 Don’t assume your soon-to-be spouse can read your mind.
 I hate to tell you, but they can’t—and never will.
 Communicate your expectations clearly and often.

-- Do evaluate your habits.
+Do evaluate your habits.
 Ask yourself the question, “Am I ready to be a spouse?”
 Are there bad habits you have that you need to ditch before the big day?
-If you’re unsure whether you have any habits that need to be addressed, ask those closest to you for honest feedback.
+If you’re unsure whether you have any habits to address, ask those closest to you for honest feedback.
 Check out this blog for more info on preparing yourself for marriage.

-- Don’t forget marriage is a partnership.
-You aren’t partners in a small business named, “Family, Inc.” You are life partners for life.
+Don’t forget marriage is a partnership.
+You aren’t partners in a small business named, “Family, Inc.” You are life partners.
 You are each bringing different backgrounds, strengths, weaknesses, perspectives, opinions, and quirks into this partnership.
 Allow those differences to complement, not compete.